Andy the Apatosaurus – Free Dinosaur Crochet Pattern

 Yardage: color A (purple): 210 yds, color B (lavender): 50 yds, color C (white): 4 yds

-Other Materials: poly-fil stuffing, 12mm safety eyes, scissors
+Other Materials: poly-fil stuffing, 12mm safety eyes

 Abbreviations